-Douglas E. Chabot joined Decof, Decof & Barry, P.C. in 2010, practicing in the fields of medical malpractice, wrongful death, product liability, pharmaceutical claims, and medical device litigation.
+Douglas E. Chabot joined Decof, Barry, Mega & Quinn, P.C. in 2010, practicing in the fields of medical malpractice, wrongful death, product liability, pharmaceutical claims, and medical device litigation.
 Before joining the firm, Douglas served as a judicial law clerk for Associate Justice Francis X. Flaherty of the Rhode Island Supreme Court.
 He also practiced as a student attorney for the Rhode Island Public Defender’s Office and for the Bristol County District Attorney’s Office in Taunton, Massachusetts.

 Contact Douglas today by calling (401) 200-4059.